PSPDFKit/dotnet-pdf-library-for-ios/README.md

-PSPDFKit for .NET MAUI SDKs Bindings
+# PSPDFKit .NET Bindings for iOS
 ====================================

 - .NET for iOS, MacCatalyst Bindings for PSPDFKit version 12.3.1